arthrp/PseudoRandomStrings/README.md

 Generated strings are even put to clipboard automatically, which saves you some copy-pasting.
 Unfortunately that API is not available in Mono, so auto-copying to clipboard is windows-only for the time being.

+**Warning**: generated strings are not indended for crypto purposes (e.g. password generation).
+As of now weak random is used, to speed up the generation.

 Use it like:

 PseudoRandomStrings [string length] [-type Email|String] [-loop]